encode/django-rest-framework/docs/community/contributing.md

 Always run the tests before submitting pull requests, and ideally run `tox` in order to check that your modifications are compatible on all supported versions of Python and Django.

-Once you've made a pull request take a look at the Travis build status in the GitHub interface and make sure the tests are running as you'd expect.
+Once you've made a pull request take a look at the build status in the GitHub interface and make sure the tests are running as you'd expect.

-![Travis status][travis-status]
+![Build status][build-status]

-*Above: Travis build notifications*
+*Above: build notifications*

 ## Managing compatibility issues